KittM/Unit-6-giphy/README.md

 # Unit-6-giphy
-Demonstrate ability to call an API or
+Demonstrate ability to call an API and edit html with jquery.